Event-based Motion-Robust Accurate Shape Estimation for Mixed Reflectance Scenes: Introduction

 \section{Introduction}

-Shape estimation is an important task in computer vision pertinent to many fields like robotics, industrial inspection, autonomous navigation, augmented/mixed reality (AR/MR), and even consumer applications like face unlocking on smartphones.
-There are many light transport phenomena that occur in a scene with different objects and light sources, the most common being reflection, transmission, emission, and scattering.
-Depending on the reflectance properties of an object surface, some of these are more dominant than others.
-In a nearly opaque and diffuse material like wood, reflection and subsurface scattering are majorly evident whereas transmission and reflection dominate in a material like glass.
-Current state-of-the-art shape estimation methods are tailored toward imaging surfaces of specific reflectance properties like purely diffuse or purely specular.
-These techniques cannot be used in-the-wild on scenes with different types of object surfaces.
-Only a small class of object surfaces is purely diffuse or purely specular.
-Many of the existing methods suffer when measuring a scene consisting of partially specular object surfaces or a mix of diffuse and specular surfaces.
+Shape estimation is an important task in computer vision and optical 3D metrology pertinent to multiple fields like robotics, industrial inspection, autonomous navigation, augmented/mixed reality (AR/MR), and even consumer applications like face unlocking on smartphones.
+Many light transport phenomena occur in a scene with different objects and light sources, the most common being reflection, transmission, emission, and scattering.
+Depending on the reflectance properties of an object's surface, some of these are more dominant than others.

+Real-world scenes contain a mix of different objects with various surface types, such as highly specular, diffuse, and partially specular (shiny) object surfaces.
+We call such scenes \textit{mixed reflectance} scenes.
+Most state-of-the-art shape estimation methods are tailored toward imaging surfaces of specific reflectance properties like purely diffuse or purely specular.
+These techniques cannot be used in the wild on mixed reflectance scenes.

-Our goal is to develop an imaging pipeline that is generalized and robust enough for the shape estimation of such scenes.
-Projecting light (structured or unstructured) onto such a scene leads to inter-reflection effects like specular reflections and subsurface scattering.
-Coding projected light patterns can be helpful in reducing the impact on diffuse object reconstruction \cite{gupta2011structured, o2015homogeneous, gupta2015phasor}.
-Another way is to use the geometry of the scene (epipolar constraints) to separate out the direct diffuse components from indirect illumination \cite{o20143d, criminisi2005extracting}.
-One way to effectively use these constraints is to use a sparse scanning technique (like point or line projection) to limit the inter-reflections and the resulting signal ambiguities in the scene.
+Projecting light (structured or unstructured) onto a mixed reflectance scene can lead to specular reflections, inter-reflections, and subsurface scattering effects.
+Coding the projected light patterns can help reduce the impact on diffuse object reconstruction \cite{gupta2011structured, o2015homogeneous, gupta2015phasor, nayar2012diffuse}.
+We can also use the geometry of the scene (epipolar constraints) to separate out the direct, diffuse components from indirect illumination \cite{o20143d, criminisi2005extracting, yang2023sepi}.
+Sparse-projection techniques (like point or line projection) are effective in applying these constraints as they limit the inter-reflections and the resulting signal ambiguities in the scene.
 For frame-based camera systems, this comes with the drawback of longer capture time, leading to motion artifacts.
+We define systems in which the reconstructed shapes or depths do not suffer from motion artifacts as \textit{motion-robust}.
+Most 3D imaging systems that combine sparse-projection techniques with frame-based cameras are not motion robust, due to the extended time it takes to capture a dense scene representation via sparse projection.